top of page

 • Trash removal

-CAM is typically based on how much space you take up on the property, so in most cases, more square footage means a larger share of CAM.
-It's also usually estimated at the beginning of the year and then reconciled later.
+CAM is typically based on how much space you take up on the property.
+In most cases, more square footage means a larger share of CAM.
+It is usually estimated at the beginning of the year and reconciled later.
 If the property spends less than expected, tenants may receive a credit.
 If costs run higher, tenants may owe a little more.
-That's normal, and it's why good property management matters.
-The goal is to keep CAM fair, accurate, and transparent.
-At BICP, we plan to provide the best possible CAM estimates for both tenants and landlords, and we implement updated CAM numbers at the start of the new year.
+This is normal, and it's why good property management matters.

 If you have questions about commercial rent, CAM, or lease terms in Hawaii, we're here to help.
 We're happy to walk through the numbers so you can compare spaces and understand your actual monthly cost.